WJCL (TV): News operation

 Through a news share agreement established in 1996, WJCL produces a prime time newscast on its now-former sister station (known as WTGS Fox News at Ten).
-For a while, WTGS also simulcasted WJCL's Good Morning Show on weekdays (from 5 until 7) but it was dropped at some point.
+For a while, WTGS also simulcast WJCL's Good Morning Show on weekdays (from 5 until 7) but it was dropped at some point.
 WTGS replaced WJCL's newscast with one produced by its own stations WPDE-TV in June 2016.

-WJCL and WTGS combined operations with the Savannah Morning News and be relocated to the newspaper's facility on Chatham Parkway in Savannah.
+WJCL and WTGS combined operations with the Savannah Morning News and were relocated to the newspaper's facility on Chatham Parkway in Savannah.
 The stations began broadcasting at their new location on October 4, 2011.
-The station has an hour of news at 5 p.m. with a weekday morning show that airs WTGS from 7 until 8.
+The station has an hour of news at 5 p.m. with a weekday morning show that airs WTGS from 7 to 8 a.m.
 WJCL does not air a midday show during the week, but did add weekend morning newscasts in March 2020.